The best textiles to use for decor and design

 - Acrylic: Popular material because it’s soft and has a texture similar to wool, acrylic is extremely hard-wearing, doesn’t crease or shrink and resists stains.
 It also doesn’t fade easily.
 You’ll find it in many heavy traffic areas in a home.

+- Cotton: It's hard-wearing, inexpensive and extremely durable and versatile, and cotton is also a natural material that we often use for curtains, upholstery, cushions and home decor accessories.
 Sure, it isn’t as plush as silk, but cotton does the job as it comes in several weights and weaves, offering a range of textures.
 Also, colour, design and patterns print beautifully on cotton fabrics.
+It’s ideal for rooms with lots of traffic and wear, such as kids’ bedrooms, family rooms, living areas, a dining-room or a guest’s powder room design.

+- Leather: You’ve probably seen photographs of sumptuous leather home interior settings in the pages of Elle Decoration and other popular design magazines.
+As it's extremely durable and luxurious, we use leather often to upholster couches and chairs.
 It’s soft, sumptuous and comfortable and this is why we choose it, usually in shades of brown or black for a natural feel.
 Although expensive to buy, leather lasts very well and is easy to keep clean – just wipe dry or use a special cleaning product.
-Opens up a variety of home decor and design possibilities and is ideal for families and high traffic areas.
+Opens up a variety of home design and decor possibilities and is ideal for families and high traffic areas.

 - Nylon: As it's synthetic and hard-wearing, we often choose nylon for curtains and upholstery.

-- Polyester: It’s very hardy, which is the reason we often use this synthetic material for a home interior.
-It’s also quite stain-resistant, which is another plus, and makes it perfect for rooms where children spend their time (bedrooms, playrooms, kitchen areas and TV rooms).
+- Polyester: It’s very hardy, so we often use this synthetic material for a home interior.
+It’s also quite stain-resistant, which is another plus, and makes it perfect for rooms where children spend their time (bedroom furniture, playrooms, kitchen areas and TV rooms).
+Designers often use polyester for outdoor furniture upholstery as it’s so long-lasting and doesn’t crease easily.
+The most common type of polyester fabrics for decorating is a microfibre blend (see above).

 - Rayon: This material feels as if it’s silk but it’s much more hard-wearing and less expensive.
 We often use it to upholster furniture and for curtains for the home.
 However, rayon does crease easily.

-- Silk: We often choose this luxurious material for curtains, cushions and furniture upholstery.
+- Silk: We often choose this luxurious material for curtains, cushions and upholstery.
 Unfortunately, silk creases easily and it’s not easy to care for.
-It’s also a delicate material, so don't expect it to be hard wearing.
+It’s also a delicate material, so don't expect it to be hard-wearing.
 But people love its rich silky texture.
+Use silk for soft home furniture and furnishings – cushions, throws and bed covers that don’t receive much wear.
+Don't use silk for your home furniture upholstery, unless you are planning to cover a statement piece that you rarely use.

 - Wool : A natural material that is warm and classic, we often use wool for home carpets and a rug.